Is it worth importing an iPhone 7?

 It's certainly feasible that you could do so, but you'd need to be careful on a couple of fronts.
 While Apple typically only produces a few different frequency range models of its iPhone ranges, so most phones are compatible worldwide, there are variants that may have issues on local frequency bands depending on your telco.

 Apple advises that there are three different models of the iPhone 7 (A1660, A1778, A1779) and likewise three of the iPhone 7 Plus (A1661, A1784, A1785).
 The models that Australia sells locally appear to be the A1660 and A1661 variants, so for maximum compatibility, you should opt for those models.
-If whoever you're buying it from can't identify those details easily, you should back out of any deal, as you're likely dealing with someone not trading honestly.
+If whomever you're buying it from can't identify those details easily, you should back out of any deal, as you're likely dealing with someone not trading honestly.

 Even outside of those hurdles, make sure you do your sums carefully.
 That's because there's no iPhone 7 model worth less than $1000 locally, which means on top of whatever you might pay for shipping, you'd also be up for import duties on your phone, which could well wipe out any cost savings once you've actually got your iPhone 7 or iPhone 7 Plus.